praveenpuglia/praveenpuglia.github.io/about.md

 ## What Do You Love To Do ?
 My recent love would be swimming.
 It's great in fact.
 Calms the heck down.
 I love spending time reading and exploring stuff about the Cosmos, Interstellar Space and Astronomy.
 (You may get bored by my science-everywhere-syndrome ;))

 I also love to walk, long walks especially.
-The help me get insights on myself and my decisions.
+They help me get insights on myself and my decisions.

-And yeah!
 Music.
 Instrumentals.

+Functional Programming.
+JavaScript.
+CSS Animations.

 ## What Are You Interested In ?
 Space.
 Physics.
 Language.
 Typography.
 Geometry.
 Minimalism.
 Design :)